uralys/maperial.js/documentation.md

 # MapViews

-Just a word about MapViews before to continue.
-The map you see just above is a MapView, just as can be a Lens, or an Anchor which are created as Tools.
+Just a word about MapViews before to continue : the map created just above is a MapView, just the same as a Lens, or an Anchor which are MapViews.

 You may play with Layers on any MapView, so on the following chapter all layers are attached to a **view** rather than a *map*.

+Stick with the map for now, called **view** for now on, and we'll play with the other MapViews later.

 # Layers